sabirhusseinbalal/python-media-processing/07_background_removal/README.md

 # Background Removal

 ## Description
-Removes the background from multiple images inside a folder automatically.
+Removes image backgrounds automatically using AI from multiple images in a folder.
 This project reads images from a folder, removes the background, and saves transparent PNG images in a separate output folder.

 It helps understand practical AI image processing in Python.

 It performs:
 - Remove background automatically
-- Process many images in one run
+- Batch process multiple images in one run
 - Search images from subfolders
 - Convert output to PNG
 - Save clean transparent images